 Sometimes you might like to record little GIF animations of your screen to demonstrate an Emacs feature you did (hey, some of you might…).
 For example, these.
 I made a wee F9 keybinding for Emacs to run this:

-(defun screenshot-frame ()
+defun screenshot-frame ()

-"Take a screenshot of 400x200 pixels of the Emacs frame."
+("Take a screenshot of 400x200 pixels of the Emacs frame."

 (interactive)

-(concat "sleep 1; "
+(shell-command-to-string"sleep 1; "

-"import -window 0x3c000a3 "
+(concat "import -window 0x3c000a3 "

 "-crop 400x200+13+0 +repage /tmp/frames/`date +%s`.png")))

-Replace the window id with the window id of your target window, which you can get with xwininfo -display :0.
+Replace the window id with the window id of your target window, which

 animate -delay 35 /tmp/frames/*.png